-- a text field (created by Object > New Form Object > Text Field) - a text frame (created by Object > New Text Frame) - a drawing, to which text has been added using the Add Text command
+- a text field (created e.g. with the Object > New Form Object > Text Field menu command) - a text frame (created e.g. with the Object > New Text Frame menu command) - a drawing, to which text has been added using the Add Text command

-TextInput is a child object of the FormField object.
+TextInput is a child object of the FormField object

-The TextInput object can be accessed solely through the parent object FormField.
+The TextInput object can be accessed solely through the parent object FormField